 Jade was considered to be the sacred stone of the Maya and is still considered that in most places when you shop for it in Antigua.
 You can easily buy a jewelry jade set at one of the markets.
 However, for the top-end quality, I really recommend sticking to the reputable stores along Arc Street where you’ll find the most amazing selection of jade jewelry and sculptures and where you can obtain a certificate of authenticity.

 That said, markets are the thing to do here for all other shopping.
 You can literally shop, bargain and shop some more for your entire trip.
-Here are a couple of my favorite markets, where you can get the best prices and have the most fun bargaining:
+Here are two of my favorite markets, where you can get the best prices and have the most fun bargaining:

-1. Market next to Capuchin Ruins – the market is open daily, but on weekends the vendors bring in the extra goodies and line them up along the streets.
+The market next to Capuchin Ruins is open daily, but on weekends the vendors bring in the extra goodies and line them up along the streets.
 The colors of Guatemalan art bring life to any street, but it’s even more fun when you are shopping right next to one of the most famous earthquake ruins in the city.

 Romantic restaurants in Antigua

-1. Panza Verde Mason – offers a night of romance for only $150 for two.
+Panza Verde Mason is a charming hotel/restaurant that’s as romantic as they get!
 Panza Verde is the only restaurant in Antigua that doesn’t permit anyone under the age of 16.
 Being a mom of two little boys under 8 years old (whom my world revolves around), I can’t even tell you how delightful it is to have peace – even if it’s for a few hours.

 Here’s what you get – your own personal waiter, private table adorned with roses and candles in a room called the Dome Room.
 It’s a section on a terrace, away from the main dining room, with a domed roof, overlooking all of Antigua.
 The food is unbelievably delicious prepared by a retired Swiss Chef, with a great choice of wines from around the world.